 Credit Recovery courses are credit bearing courses with specific content requirements defined by Next Generation Sunshine State Standards and/or Florida Standards.
 Students enrolled in a Credit Recovery course must have previously attempted the corresponding course (and/or End-of-Course assessment) since the course requirements for the Credit Recovery course are exactly the same as the previously attempted corresponding course.
 Credit Recovery courses should ONLY be used for credit recovery, grade forgiveness, or remediation for students needing to prepare for an End-of-Course assessment retake.
-NOTE: This course does not meet NCAA requirements.

-2109310 WORLD HISTORY
+2109310 WORLD HISTOR WORLD HISTORY

 Offered: Grade 10, 11, 12

 Credit: 1.0

 Length: Year

 Prerequisite: None

 Type of Credit: World History